-John Walton, an international journalist, pens a dedicated Opinion and Analysis section of RGN called Up Front.
+John Walton, an international journalist, contributes opinion and analysis to RGN’s Nose To Tail column.
 He specializes in cabin interiors, seating, connectivity, and premium class service.

 A keen analyst of how developing tools can be applied to aviation news, John is at the forefront of social media in the aviation sector, broke the hijacking of flight ET702 on Twitter (@thatjohn), and continues to work at the bleeding edge of newsmaking.